Posted on June 19, 2013

 Adopted by Cook County, Illinois, in 1993, the Blair Holt Assault Weapons Ban prohibits the manufacture, sale, transfer, or possession of an assault weapon or large capacity magazine in Cook County, Illinois.
 The Ban was adopted in 1993, but was amended and renamed in memory of Blair Holt, a 16-year-old boy who was shot and killed as a bystander when gang violence erupted on a bus in 2007.
 The law includes an extensive list of prohibited assault weapon types, models and series, and provides a one-feature test identifying other rifles, shotguns, and pistols as assault weapons.
+The law defines a large capacity magazine as any ammunition feeding device with the capacity to accept more than ten rounds.
 The 1993 ordinance enacting this law provided that any person who was legally in possession of an assault weapon or large capacity magazine at that time had 90 days to: (1) remove it from the County; (2) modify it so it was rendered either inoperable or so changed that it would fall outside the definition of “assault weapon” or “large capacity magazine;” or (3) surrender it to law enforcement.
-Only law enforcement officers and members of the military are now allowed to possess assault weapons or large capacity magazines in the County.
+Only law enforcement officers and members of the military are now allowed to possess assault weapons or large capacity magazines in the County.42

 FEATURES OF COMPREHENSIVE LAW BANNING ASSAULT WEAPONS